 3. Accessibility

 Websites need to be accessible, not just for users but also for search engines.
-To achieve this, I check the text colour against the background and recommend improvements for enhanced readability.
+To ensure this, I check the text colour against the background and recommend improvements for enhanced readability.
 (If you’re doing this yourself, use this colour contrast checker.)
-I may flag the use of italics, as they’re usually hard to read, or underlining, which can be confused with links.
+I may flag the use of italics, as they’re usually hard to read, or underlining, which can be easily confused with links.

 4. SEO